 Field Meaning Notes Telephony Contact Fields ID The unique identifier of the co of which this session is a part ntact Links this session to the appropriate contact.
-User Fields StringExtension The (normally numerical) address of the telephone device to which this session relates Either a Station (CM) , DN or Position ID (CS1K).
+User Fields StringExtension The (normally numerical) address of the telephone device to which this session relates Either a Station (CM), DN or Position ID (CS1K).
 PbxLoginName The agent identifier used to log in to the switch (if any). ally numeric but may be unumeric on e.g. dialers.
-ID The unique reference within EMA configuration for this employee (if known) Found by looking up the PbxLoginName within the appropriate DataSource file.
-NetworkLoginName tworkLoginName The computer (normally Windows) account name associated with this employee.
-Found by looking up the Employee's details in EMA files.
-DisplayName Same as StringExtension Telephony Session F ields SwitchCallID The identifier used by the telephone switch and passed in CTI messages. the so e string was received from witch.
-May be Avaya UCID, < NetworkCallID, GUID or .
+ID The unique reference within EMA Found by looking PbxLoginName v d by looking up the oginName within the opriate DataSource file.
+NetworkLoginName Found by looking up the Employee's details in EMA files.
+DisplayName Same as StringExtension Telephony Session F ields SwitchCallID The identifier used by the telephone switch and passed in CTI messages.
+As the string was received from the switch.
+May be Avaya UCID, CS1K NetworkCallID, GUID or other.
 May not be unique.
-SwitchID The datasourceid for the switch on which the call was received.
-As defined in XML files received from EMA.
+SwitchID As defined in XML files received from EMA.
 ANI The number of the calling party (with respect to this session).
 Supplied even on internal and outgoing calls where there is no "real" ANI.
 DNIS The number of the called party (with respect to this session).
 Supplied even on internal and outgoing calls where there is no real "DNIS".
 Direction 1 (Inbound), 2 (Outbound) or 3 (Internal).
 Based on the direction of the call that initiated the session.
 Holds The number of times this party has placed the call on hold.
 Includes hold implicit in transfer and conference setups.

 HoldDuration The total duration for which this party has left a call on hold.
 Not the same as how long the other party has been kept on hold (for which, see the contact attribute).
 This timer stops when the party speaks on a consult call even though the original call is still on hold.
-Audio Acquisition F ields Start The timestamp of the start of the session.
+Audio Acquisition Fi elds Start The timestamp of the start of the session.
 Same as INumStart below i.e. does not include ringing or call setup period.
 End The timestamp of the end of the last recorded segment in the session.
 Does not include e.g. wrap-up time or time on hold at end of session if session abandoned while on hold.
 ParentInum (in Module and Channel fields) The unique reference of the first recorded segment within this session.
 Passed via AudioAcquisition Channel (9 least significant decimal digits) and Module (6 most significant decimal digits) parameters.
 The Module is also the serial number of the recorder making the recording.
 Compression Always "G.729A" unless default compress/mix behavior has been overridden in properties file.
 Subsequent INums need not be the same compression format.
 Can be overridden by property setting "mdl.compression" if necessary.
-WrapUpTime 0 Not currently supported. Туре 0 Not currently supported.
-Screen Acquisition Fields ScreenInum The unique identifier of the session-level screen recording (if any).
+WrapUpTime 0 Not currently supported.
+Type 0 Not currently supported.
+Screen Acquisition I Fields ScreenInum The unique identifier of the session-level screen recording (if any).
 This screen recording persists for the duration of the session, including hold periods.
 Passed via ScreenAcquisition Exists (9 least significant decimal digits) and Module (6 most significant decimal digits) parameters.
 The Module is also the serial number of the recorder making the recording.
 Additional Recorded Segments